mmccrear/CampaignWebsite/README.md

-# CampaignWebsite
+# Campaign Website
-Sample Campaign Website
+Created the website for Wes Roger's 2018 campaign using Ruby on Rails https://www.rogersformissouri.com/